Hope for Vietnam's billion-dollar export industry at end of year - VietNamNet

 A report from the Ministry of Industry and Trade said after a sharp decline in the second quarter, orders of businesses in the footwear industry started gradually recovering from the third quarter of this year.

-Some businesses in the leather and footwear sector have production orders until the end of the year and have started recruiting workers again.
+Some businesses in the leather and footwear sector have secured orders until the end of the year and started recruiting workers again.

 However, purchasing power is still weak as the main import markets for Vietnamese leather and footwear products are still being affected by the COVID-19 pandemic.
 Therefore, importers are still cautious, resulting in smaller orders.

-After more than two months of implementation of the EU-Vietnam Free Trade Agreement (EVFTA), footwear is a commodity in the list of export items of Vietnam with positive changes in exports.
+After more than two months implementing the EU-Việt Nam Free Trade Agreement (EVFTA), footwear is a commodity in the list of Vietnam’s exports with positive changes.

-The trade agreement will be a big driver for the growth of the footwear and handbag industry in the remaining months of this year and next year.
+The trade agreement will be a big driver for the growth of the footwear and handbag industry in the remaining months of this year and the next.

 This year has been particularly difficult for the Vietnamese textile and garment industry with many complicated and unpredictable market fluctuations.